 “Well, I did.
 Get your bike.
 Meet me at the pool.”

 “It’s not going to rain.
 Come on, man.
 This is the only way to settle this.”

 “You wanna fight?”

 “Grow up, Scott.
 That won’t settle anything.
 See you in a half an hour.”
 I hang up.
-I’m glad to have started it, but I really don’t have a plan.
+I am glad to have started it, but I really have no plan.
 I just want to settle it, between just the two of us.

 I ride down Riviera toward Ponce.
 Again, as I go by the library, I hear whispering and giggling.
 No one is there.
 I turn left for the University.